 For all the latest tips and tricks for claiming R&D Tax Credits, sign up to GrantTree's newsletter.Sign Up

 The CT600 is the green document you submit each year (you can find a sample here) along with your financial calculations that gives HMRC an outline of your tax position.
 We’ve discovered a way to use the CT600 form to accelerate the processing of your claim and lower the likelihood that it’ll face an HMRC enquiry.

 Here’s how it works.
 You file your tax return as normal, including the CT600, but omit the R&D Tax Credit claim amount.
 We then submit an amended CT600 which does include the R&D Tax Credit claim amount.
 This ensures your application goes directly to an HMRC R&D Tax Credit specialist.
 They are more likely to understand your application and less likely to launch an enquiry.

-That’s the jist.
+That’s the gist.
 The actual process isn’t so simple.
-Be sure to check out our full ‘Preparing the CT600’ article for full details on how correctly amend your CT600.
+Be sure to check out our ‘Preparing the CT600’ article for full details on how correctly amend your CT600.

 Finally, before you file, go through your claim with a fine tooth comb and double (triple, quadruple!) check that all your calculations can be matched back to your P&L, the tax computations and the CT600.

 There’s no bigger red flag for HMRC than numbers not adding up.
 For instance, if you are claiming £200,000 for subcontractors and there is only £45,000 against ‘Subcontractors’ in the P&L. All costs must be matched and consistent with each other so it is easy for HMRC to identify which costs are located where.